RajdeepKathait/Housing-Prices-Lasso-Regression/README.md

 invest in them or not.

-The company wants to know:
+The company wants to know:-
 	• Which variables are significant in predicting the price of a house
 	• How well those variables describe the price of a house